JustinFincher/Portfolio/works/shadernode/readme.md

 # About
-> Shader × Node is a side project started in March 2019.
-Initially it was written in Objective-C, then ported to Swift 4.2 (in a Swift Playground) for the WWDC 19 scholarship application.
-Shader × Node features a self made node editor system using UIKit Dynamics (with no 3rd party lib used).
-Later on SpriteKit and AVFoundation were added to the project to function as a VJ visualization app.
+> Shader × Node is a side project that started in March 2019.
+Initially, it was written in Objective-C, then ported to Swift 4.2 (in a Swift Playground) for the WWDC 19 scholarship application.
+Shader × Node features a self-made node editor system using UIKit Dynamics (with no 3rd party lib used).
+Later on, SpriteKit and AVFoundation were added to the project to function as a VJ visualization app.
-You can drag and drop various node into the canvas can connect each other.
-There are generator nodes (like time, audio loudness and uv) and calculator nodes (like add, multiply and lerp).
+> You can drag and drop various nodes into the canvas can connect each other.
+There are generator nodes (like time, audio loudness, and uv) and calculator nodes (like add, multiply, and lerp).
 Together you can achieve amazing shader effects in this app.

 ![](ipaddemo.jpg)